Nodding disease

-Nodding disease is a disease which emerged in Sudan in the 1960s.
-It is a mentally and physically disabling disease that only affects children, typically between the ages of 5 and 15.
-It is currently restricted to small regions in South Sudan, Tanzania, and northern Uganda.
-Prior to the South Sudan outbreaks and subsequent limited spread, the disease was first described in 1962 existing in secluded mountainous regions of Tanzania, although the connection between that disease and nodding syndrome was only made recently.
+Nodding disease, also known as nodding syndrome, is a mentally and physically disabling disease that affects children aged 3 and above, continuing into adulthood.
+It was first described in 1962 in secluded mountainous regions of Tanzania, with sporadic outbreaks in the decades since in South Sudan, Uganda, and again in Sudan with its largest outbreak from 2016 to present.
+Since 2019 cases have been identified in the Democratic Republic of the Congo, Central African Republic and Cameroon.

+Its cause is unknown, and no cure yet exists.

 Signs and symptoms

 Children affected by nodding disease experience a complete and permanent stunting of growth.
 The growth of the brain is also stunted, leading to intellectual disability.
-The disease is named for the characteristic, pathological nodding seizure, which often begins when the children begin to eat, or sometimes when they feel cold.
+The disease is named for the characteristic, pathological nodding seizure, which often begins with the sight of food or dropping temperatures.
 These seizures are brief and halt after the children stop eating or when they feel warm again.
 Seizures in nodding disease span a wide range of severity.
 Neurotoxicologist Peter Spencer, who has investigated the disease, has stated that upon presentation with food, "one or two [children] will start nodding very rapidly in a continuous, pendulous nod.
 A nearby child may suddenly go into a tonic–clonic seizure, while others will freeze."
-Severe seizures can cause the child to collapse, leading to further injury.
+Severe seizures can cause the child to collapse, causing injury.
 Sub-clinical seizures have been identified in electroencephalograms, and MRI scans have shown brain atrophy and damage to the hippocampus and glia cells.

 It has been found that no seizures occur when affected individuals are given an unfamiliar or non-traditional food, such as chocolate.